Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Lyapnov analysis for NAG and FISTA

+where $s>0$ is the step size.
+According to~\Cref{defn: subgradient}, this update rule can be equivalently written in terms of $s$-proximal subgradient $G_s(y_k)$ (see~\eqref{eqn: subgradient}), yielding a form analogous to~\texttt{NAG}:

-where the $s$-proximal subgradient $G_s(y_{k})$ serves as a natural generalization of the classical gradient $\nabla f(y_k)$ used in \texttt{NAG}.
-This formulation highlights the structural resemblance between M-FISTA and M-NAG, while accounting for the non-smooth nature of $\Phi$.
-Furthermore, by defining the velocity iterative sequence as $v_{k} = (x_{k}- x_{k-1})/\sqrt{s}$, we can express the~\texttt{FISTA} updates in a manner akin to~\texttt{NAG},~\eqref{eqn: nag-phase-x} and~\eqref{eqn: nag-phase-v}.
-This leads to the implicit-velocity phase-space representation:
+where $G_s(y_{k})$ serves as a natural generalization of the classical gradient $\nabla f(y_k)$.
+This formulation highlights the structural similarity between~\texttt{NAG} and~\texttt{FISTA}, while accounting for the non-smooth nature of $\Phi$.
+To further parallel the \texttt{NAG} formulation, we define the velocity sequence as$v_{k}:= (x_{k}- x_{k-1})/\sqrt{s}$.
+This allows us to rewrite the \texttt{FISTA} iterations in the implicit-velocity phase-space form: